 The first, small temple to Zeus of Dodona was built at the beginning of the 4th century BC.
 In the next two hundred years the site was embellished with other monumental buildings and finally, a stone theatre larger than the one at Epidaurus.

-From Dodona we travel to Ioannina, the capital and largest city of Epirus.
 With a history going back to Hellenistic times, Ioannina is now a thriving university town with a local artisan industry in exquisite silversmithing and jewellery making.
 Following time at leisure and lunch at a lakeside restaurant, we take a guided tour of the old town set within the impressive fortifications of Ioannina Castle.
-Later, we return to Preveza, where the evening is at leisure.
-(Overnight Preveza) BL
+(Overnight Ioannina) BL

 Corfu - 3 nights

-Day 18: Monday 28 May, Preveza – Nekromanteion Acheron – Igoumenitsa – Corfu
+Day 18: Monday 28 May, Ioannina – Nekromanteion Acheron – Igoumenitsa – Corfu